 <h3>Do employer contributions affect my relief claim?</h3>

 <p>Employer contributions count toward the annual allowance but are excluded from your personal tax relief calculation.
-Relief is only claimable on your own contributions.</p>
+Relief is only claimable on your own personal contributions — the amounts that came from your take-home pay.</p>

 <h2>Check before 5 April 2026</h2>

-<p>If you have been paying into a pension as a higher-rate taxpayer and have not claimed the extra relief, time is running out to include 2021/22 in your claim.</p>
+<p>If you have been paying into a pension as a higher-rate taxpayer and have not claimed the extra relief, time is running out to include 2021/22 in your claim.
+Once the window closes, it closes permanently.</p>

 <p><a href="https://www.pensionreclaim.com"><strong>See what you're owed at PensionReclaim →</strong></a></p>